5pm-HDH/churchtools-api/README.md

 CTLog::enableFileLog(); // enable logfile
 ```

-By default, all Error, Critical, Alert and Emergency logs will be displayed in the console.
-If you want to show further
+By default, the console will display all logs of Error, Critical, Alert, and Emergency levels.
+If you wish to display
-log-levels on the console you can use the CTConfig-Debug Option or set it direct in the CTLog facade:
+additional log levels on the console, you may use the CTConfig-Debug option or set it directly in the CTLog facade:

 ```php
 CTConfig::enableDebug();